distributed-equity/press-spec-driven-development/notes/2026-02-19-lessons-learned.md

 human creative output, you've crossed from methodology into cargo cult.
 The question is always: "Is there work here that benefits from specification?"
 If the human is the entire loop — intent, creation, and validation — a spec adds ceremony, not value.
+This applies at the project level too.
+Your entire solution doesn't need to be SDD.
+Maybe it's the build pipeline, the infrastructure, the data contracts — the slice that benefits from specification rigour.
+Apply SDD to that slice.
+Ship the rest normally.
+The value is in knowing which part benefits, not in making everything a spec.

 **The unbroken chain is the proof.**
 Visitor hits the repo.
 The generated README tells them it's spec-driven.